MORIMOTO, Mariko

 Biography

-I am a US-trained scholar and have previously served as a full-time faculty member at the University of Georgia and Emerson College.
-I earned my B.A. in public communication from the American University in Washington, DC, M.S. in mass communication from Boston University, and Ph.D. in mass media from Michigan State University.
-My professional background stems from working as a public relations and marketing professional at international firms.
+I am a U.S.-trained scholar with prior experience as a full-time faculty member at the University of Georgia and Emerson College.
+I hold a B.A. in Public Communication from American University in Washington, D.C., a M.S. in Mass Communication from Boston University, and a Ph.D. in Mass Media from Michigan State University.

 https://w-rdb.waseda.jp/html/100001308_en.html